 Minimum (maximum) interest rate at which banks can submit their bids to one-week auctions to provide (absorb) liquidity is the Bank of Russia key rate.
 At the same time, the interest rates at which banks receive (place) funds are determined at the auction.

 Overnight standing facilities are used to restrict fluctuations in money market rates.
-Deposit operations are the standing facility instrument to absorb liquidity while a set of instruments varying by operation form (secured loans, repo, swaps) and types of collateral (bonds, foreign currency, credit claims on non-financial organisations) is used to provide liquidity.
+Deposit operations are the standing facility instrument to absorb liquidity while a set of instruments varying by operation form (secured loans, repos, swaps) and types of collateral (bonds, credit claims on non-financial organisations, foreign currency) is used to provide liquidity.

 While it’s the Bank of Russia who determines the dates when main auction-based operations are conducted and decides on the total volume of liquidity provision (absorption), operations under standing facilities are initiated by banks and can be used by them on the daily basis and their bids are met fully.
 The volume of liquidity provided (absorbed) through these operations is restricted only by the limits connected with Bank of Russia risk management.